ScrapeGraphAI-100k: Dataset for Schema-Constrained LLM Generation: Conclusion

 \section{Conclusion}

-ScrapeGraphAI-100k provides the large-scale, real-world dataset for LLM-based structured web extraction.
-Built from 9M opt-in production telemetry events, it yields 93,695 balanced examples spanning a wide spectrum of schema complexity, and pairs Markdown content with natural-language prompts, JSON schemas, validated responses, and fine-grained complexity metadata.
-Our analysis shows sharp, non-linear failure thresholds as schema depth and key count increase, and preliminary experiments demonstrate that fine-tuning a 1.7B model on this data narrows the gap to 30B baselines on structural accuracy.
-These findings position ScrapeGraphAI-100k as a practical dataset for researchers evaluating extraction robustness and its impact on structured indexing and retrieval pipelines, while acknowledging that model usage in the telemetry skewed toward GPT-4o-mini.
+ScrapeGraphAI-100k is a real-world dataset for LLM-based structured web extraction, derived from 9M opt-in production telemetry events into 93,695 schema-balanced examples that pair Markdown content with natural-language prompts, JSON schemas, schema-validated responses, and fine-grained complexity metadata.
+Our analysis exposes sharp, non-linear failure thresholds as schema depth and key count increase, and the case study shows that fine-tuning a 1.7B model on this data narrows the gap to a 30B-A3B (3.3B active) MoE baseline on structural accuracy. v2.0 (Q4 2026) will add a raw-HTML/WARC companion, a human-validated stratified evaluation benchmark, explicit failure-mode labels, and broader multilingual and model coverage.
+The dataset is publicly available on HuggingFace to enable immediate research and reproducible comparisons.

-Looking forward, we plan to extend the dataset with richer modalities (raw HTML, DOM structure, and visual cues), deeper semantic evaluation of value correctness, and new tasks such as schema induction and error correction.
-We also aim to broaden multilingual and domain coverage through continued telemetry releases, and to ship reproducible baselines and leaderboards that track evolving LLM capabilities.
-The dataset is publicly available on HuggingFace to enable immediate research and facilitate reproducible comparisons.